 The state has nearly 6 million active, registered Democrats, 2.8 million Republicans and about 3 million unaffiliated voters as of November, according to state Board of Elections data.

-With a supermajority in both chambers, the legislature as a whole has more leverage over Gov. Kathy Hochul because it can vote to override her vetoes.
+A supermajority gives the legislature as a whole more leverage over the governor because it can override gubernatorial vetoes.

-The legislature hasn’t used its veto power against Hochul, a Democrat, but the threat of using it can have an impact, said Blair Horner, executive director of the New York Public Interest Research Group.
+Though, the legislature hasn’t used its veto power against Gov. Kathy Hochul, a Democrat, the threat of using it can have an impact, said Blair Horner, executive director of the New York Public Interest Research Group.

 The supermajority is a sort of bellwether, “a numerical indicator of the strength of the party,” Horner said.